Antichrist Superstar: Tour

 The album was promoted by the highly controversial year long "Dead to the World Tour."
 The tour was preceded by a performance on the second evening of Nights of Nothing, the final leg of Nine Inch Nails' "Self Destruct Tour," on September 5, 1996, at the Irving Plaza.
 The band's set ended early after Manson sent his drummer to the hospital by hurling a weighted mic stand at the drumkit.
 The evening was documented on a special episode of the MTV series 120 Minutes titled "120 Minutes of Nothing".
 The tour commenced a month later, on October 3, 1996, at the State Theatre in Kalamazoo, Michigan, and consisted of 175 concerts staged in several continents.
 The band's now-trademark theatricality was a cornerstone of the shows.
 By the frontman's own estimation, however, it was less extravagant than prior or succeeding outings.
 Manson still enraged conservatives and the Christian Right with near-nightly concerts wherein he wiped his buttocks with the flag of the United States, tore Bibles apart, and performed self-mutilation.

 The tour mounted several set pieces.
 Depending on venue size, the backdrop consisted of a stained glass tableau that depicted Jesus flanked by figures impaled on spears or, alternatively, Saint Michael the Archangel slaying the dragon during the War in Heaven from the 9th verse of the twelfth chapter of the Book of Revelation.
 For smaller venues, the band used a crumbling mullioned and traceried Gothic cathedral window.
 The stage design also included a pipe organ and a set of stairs from which Manson descended to start the opening piece.
 Manson's costume changes were limited between his signature elastic back brace matched to a jockstrap over a G-string, a pair of thigh-high fishnet hosiery attached to a garter belt and calf-high leather boots used for most of the show alternating to a black suit and tie over a red dress shirt for performances of the title song.

 During the title song, the stage design was converted into a mock Nuremberg Rally.
 The backdrop was switched from the stained glass tableau to three oversized vertical banners unfurled from the rafters and emblazoned with the album's logo.
-Manson performed atop a similarly emblazoned lectern mimicking the exaggerated gyrations of dictators and televangelists, suggesting a similarity between the two.
+Manson performed atop a similarly emblazoned rostrum mimicking the exaggerated gyrations of dictators and televangelists, suggesting a similarity between the two.
 The rest of the band performed wearing chromed stahlhelms.
 In his autobiography The Long Hard Road Out of Hell, Manson described that portion of the show as simultaneous critiques on both the inherent fascism in Christianity and "right-wing morality" as well as the thin line between celebrity and demagoguery, "because rock and roll can be just as blind as Christianity."
 A snow/ash-like confetti was used during performances of "Cake and Sodomy", "Cryptorchid" and "Apple of Sodom" while a microphone stand covered in orchids was used during the song "Man That You Fear."